joshbegley/nyt-latest/README.md

 **Family members are gathered at a nearby hotel.**\
-`Relatives of workers at the FedEx facility in Indianapolis where a gunman killed at least eight people waited for news.`\
+`Relatives of workers at the FedEx warehouse in Indianapolis where a gunman killed at least eight people waited for news.`\
 https://nytimes.com/2021/04/16/us/indianapolis-shooting-family-members.html?searchResultPosition=1

 **Booster shots and re-vaccinations could be needed.
 Drug companies are planning for it.**\